 This isn’t to condemn all scientists, but those who are perpetrating these frauds.
 A real scientist would be creating charts comparing and contrasting every individual theory and working to find out which is the true one, or if we needed to do more work to come up with a better, altogether new one.

 Finally on this topic, one of the latest “scientific” cons has made news, where “Researchers” have been caught tampering with climate data to support their faltering “Climate Change” nee “Global Warming” scam.
 (I just came across a researcher who has revealed and published the whole fraud, with the exchanged emails proving the incompetence and incorrigibility of the Climate Clowns, here.
 It’s a rather lengthy .pdf file, but just a scan of the paper will quickly reveal the facts.)

-Bottom line is, it looks like a lot of degreed scientists don´t represent science in any way, and a lot of tax money is going to fund a lot of useless endeavors.
+Bottom line is, it appears that many nominal scientists don´t represent science in any way, and a lot of tax money is going to fund a lot of useless endeavors.
 There needs to be full investigation and full disclosure of what all publicly-funded scientists are up to and why.
 ‘Nuff said.